dmccreary/microsims/docs/index.md

 designed to be generated from a brief description of a problem using generative AI tools such as ChatGPT.

 The term **MicroSim** was coined by [Val Lockhart](https://www.linkedin.com/in/valockhart/) in the summer of 2023 while she was working with generative AI.
-She found that both teachers and students could generate useful simulations using [p5.js](https://p5js.org/) with little or no training.
+She found that both teachers and students could generate useful [p5.js](https://p5js.org/) simulations using GPT-4 with little or no training.

+## System Prompt Limitations

+Although you can create a [System Prompt](./setup/02-system-prompt.md) that puts many best practices in the context window of ChatGPT, it is not an ideal solution.
+A better process is building a customized GPT on curated examples that have a high-quality interface with good user experience design reviews.
+This is one of the objectives of this website.

 ## The MicroSim Registry